zhijian-yang/SmileGAN/README.md

 Copyright (c) 2016 University of Pennsylvania.
 All rights reserved.
 See[ https://www.cbica.upenn.edu/sbia/software/license.html](https://www.cbica.upenn.edu/sbia/software/license.html)

 ## Installation
-We highly recommend the users to install **Anaconda3** on your machine.
+We highly recommend that users install **Anaconda3** on their machines.
 After installing Anaconda3, Smile-GAN can be used following this procedure:

-We recommend the users to use the Conda virtual environment:
+We recommend that users use the Conda virtual environment:

 ```bash
 $ conda create --name smilegan python=3.8